-The term “greenfield sizing” is mostly used in the context of new implementations without or with only little experience with SAP software.
+The term “greenfield sizing” is mostly used in the context of sizing of new applications without or with only little experience with SAP software.
 It refers to the process of finding out what the main load drivers are and attaching some sizing value to them.
 Very often, this is done in the early phases of a project where actual business processes and required data volumes are not available in detail.
-So greenfield has two meanings: new to SAP and/or early in the project.
-In greenfield sizing, standard tools, such as Quick Sizer and sizing guidelines are used.
+For greenfield sizing, standard tools, such as Quick Sizer and sizing guidelines are used.

 Complete the following steps:

 - Use the HANA-based version if you want to size an SAP HANA database (e.g. SAP S/4HANA, SAP S/4HANA Cloud private edition), or the HANA-based Cloud version if you want to conduct an S/4HANA Cloud sizing.
 The non-HANA-based classic version can be used to size a non-SAP HANA database.

 - Input your customer scenario data into Quick Sizer and it will display the results.

 3. Check for sample configurations (HANA-based and non-HANA based classic versions)

 - Find the appropriate hardware configuration(s) on SAP Standard Application Benchmarks or on the Certified and Supported SAP HANA Hardware Directory